-You may think you’re saving money by doing some jobs yourself, but botched, DIY efforts can cost you dearly.
+You may think you’re saving money by doing some jobs yourself, but failed DIY efforts can cost you dearly.
 When it comes to DIY, it's important to know your limitations.

-Get the professionals involved in all electrical, plumbing and structural work unless you've trained in the trades yourself.
+Get the professionals involved in all electrical, plumbing and structural work unless you're qualified in the trades yourself.
 Always get at least three quotes, but remember: cheaper doesn’t always mean better.
 Get recommendations from previous clients and make sure the money you spend is worth it.

 Good news - there are plenty of renovation jobs you and your family and friends can do yourselves.
 Get a working bee going for the small price of a few drinks and a BBQ.
-Put the slaves to work!

-Here are some things you’re easily capable of doing if you try.
+Here are some things that many people are easily capable of doing if they try:

 - Simple tiling jobs.

 Basic DIY usually requires a bit of practical knowledge and some tools.
 You can get both from any good hardware store.
-Check out Bunnings DIY Advice, or sign up for a free DIY workshop on the weekend.
+Check out if your local DIY stores have any upcoming workshops.

 You’ll be surprised at how much you can save on labour, supplies and materials by shopping around.